Keeping things tidy: Why your home plays a crucial role

 The Marie Kondo method: Simple but powerful

-Japanese tidying expert Marie Kondo has inspired millions of people, myself included.
-Her method works because it’s simple and clear:
+Japanese tidying expert Marie Kondo has inspired millions of people, including me.
+Her system works because it is simple and clear.
+I have interwoven her principles with my experience as an interior designer:

 The first time feels like a massive challenge.
 When you finally start sorting and decluttering, you’ll find things you forgot you even owned.
 And that’s the point: if you didn’t even know it was there, it’s probably time to let it go.